 "Nowadays, football is more and more an industry, less and less a game".

-This phrase, written on the main page of Zdenek Zeman's own website, is a perfect synthesis of the Czech coach's thought: football is not money, nor is it marketing.
+This phrase, written on the main page of Zdenek Zeman's own website, is a perfect synthesis of the thought of the Czech coach: football is not money, nor is it marketing.

 Three weeks ago, Zeman's current club Pescara defeated Genoa 5-0.
 It was their first victory in 24 games.